juju/docs/src/en/config-LXD.md

  - Experimentation with various service configurations
  - Charm development

-It is a replacement for the traditional LXC local provider and has some notable differences:
+It is a replacement for the LXC local provider supported by earlier versions of Juju and has some notable differences:

- - The state server is no longeer localhost but just another LXC container.
+ - The state server is no longer localhost but just another LXC container.
    The benefits of keeping installed software/files isolated in a container far outweigh the extra time needed to create this container.
  - Due to the above, superuser privileges (sudo) are no longer required.